RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: RACCER

-The proposed algorithm builds a tree to represent agent's execution -- each node corresponds to a state, and each edge to one action.
+The proposed algorithm builds a tree to represent the agent's execution -- each node corresponds to a state, and each edge to one action.
 Each node $n$ is also associated with a value $val(n)$ and each edge is assigned a value $Q(n, a)$.
 These values are based on the loss function $L$ and are used to determine which node should be expanded in the next iteration.
 Children of a node are obtained by taking a specific action in that node.
 To account for the stochasticity in the environment, we apply determinization to the expanding process by adding hidden determinization nodes each time an action is performed.
 The children of determinization nodes are sampled from the possible states that result from performing a specific action.
 To calculate $val(n)$ we compute the value of $L(x, A, a')$, where $A$ is the sequence of actions that navigates from root $x$ to node $n$ in the tree. $Q(n, a)$ is calculated for each node $n$ and action $a$ as the average of values $val$ of the children nodes obtained when performing $a$ in $n$.
-To estimate $L(x, A, a')$ we need to calculate the values of individual counterfactual properties of reachability, cost-efficiency and stochastic uncertainty for nodes in the tree.
-We calculate reachability of node $n$ as the length of the path between the root and $n$.
-To calculate cost-efficiency of $n$ we record and sumate the environment's rewards along the path from the root to $n$.
-Finally, to calculate stochastic certainty, we perform N simulations by unrolling the sequence of actions $A$ from $x$ in the environment, and record the number of times a desired outcome is obtained in the resulting state.
+To estimate $L(x, A, a')$ we need to calculate the values of individual counterfactual properties of reachability, fidelity, and stochastic uncertainty for nodes in the tree.
+We calculate the reachability of node $n$ as the length of the path between the root and $n$.
+Similarly, to calculate fidelity, we use the Q-values of state-action pairs on the path from the root to $n$ according to Equation \ref{fidelity}.
+Finally, to calculate stochastic certainty, we perform $N$ simulations by unrolling the sequence of actions $A$ from $x$ in the environment and record the number of times a desired outcome is obtained in the resulting state.
 We then calculate stochastic certainty as:

 where $x'$ is a state obtained after following $A$ in $x$.
-We normalize the values for reachability and cost-efficiency so that they fall within $[0, 1]$ range, while stochastic uncertainty values naturally belong to that range.
-We can then evaluate a node in tree by combining and weighting the three counterfactual properties to obtain $L(x, A, a')$ as shown in Equation \ref{L}.
+We normalize the values for reachability so that they fall within the $[0, 1]$ range, while fidelity and stochastic uncertainty values naturally belong to that range.
+We can then evaluate a node in a tree by combining and weighting the three counterfactual properties to obtain $L(x, A, a')$ as shown in Equation \ref{L}.